SIENA, TUSCANY, ITALY

 Participants should bring their own copies of the repertoire: details of recommended editions and a link to scores that can be downloaded are circulated to participants after bookings have been confirmed.

 The Singers Abroad course costs £995 per person sharing a room.
 It should be noted that there are a very limited number of single rooms in the accommodation, and that these will be offered on a first-come, first-served basis.
 This course is best suited to couples or friends sharing a room.
 Subject to availability of rooms, there is a single-occupancy supplement of £38 per night.
 Non-singing partners sharing singers’ rooms are welcome, subject to availability, and pay a reduced fee of £845.
-A deposit of £250 per person is required when booking, which is non-refundable after the deadline of 1 May 2020.
-The full balance is required by 1 July 2020.
-There is an Early Bird 10% discount on the remaining balance for the first ten participants who pay in full by 14 January 2020.
+A deposit of £250 per person is required when booking, which is non-refundable after the deadline of 1 May 2022.
+The full balance is required by 1 July 2022.

 What is provided in the cost?